Titozhed/blormmy/README.md

 # blormmy
-A quirky, multipurpose CLI tool that generates random stuff — from startup ideas and fake users to haikus, passwords, lorem ipsum, color palettes, and more.
-Perfect for testing, prototyping, or just having fun.
+A lightweight Python CLI app that spits out creative randomness on demand — perfect for mock data, creative sparks, or just killing boredom.
+Generate everything from fake users and startup ideas to secure passwords and aesthetic palettes.